EB-1B and EB-1-2 | Outstanding Professor or Researcher Visa

 Your potential employer has to complete form I-140, Petition for Alien Worker, and turn it in to USCIS.
 But, the potential employer doesn’t have to complete a labor certification.
 That’s a good thing because the process will be shorter than other visas.

 Your spouse and unmarried children under age 21 can usually apply for a visa as well.
 Five years after getting your green card, you and your family can usually apply to be U.S. citizens.

 Talk to an immigration lawyer before applying

 Not every person who meets the descriptions above will be approved for an Outstanding Professor or Researcher Visa.
 “Outstanding” is in the title for a reason because being very good is not enough.

-We can help you decide if you should apply for an Outstanding Professor or Outstanding Researcher visa.
+As immigration lawyers, we can help you decide if you should apply for an Outstanding Professor or Researcher visa (EB-1B or EB-1-2).
 If you should, we can help you complete the right forms at the right time.
 If you should not apply, we’ll help you decide what other kind of visa is best for you.
-Call us today at 813-298-7222, or email us by clicking here, or schedule a phone appointment by clicking here.
+Call us today at 813-298-7222, email us, fill our contact form, or schedule a phone appointment.